gijsbers/pgn2fen/README.md

 # pgn2fen
-Extracts FEN of a specific move on a PGN game
+Extract a FEN on a specific move from a PGN game.

 Compile:
 -------
-There's a Makefile just for that purpose, simply run:
+Simply run:

     make

 Instalation:
 -----------

-Sorry, no install commands or scripts.
-Just have fun, if you like it, install it by hand :)
+    make PREFIX=/usr/local install

 Running the program:
 --------------------
-Running the program with no arguments, or with an invalid set of arguments will produce the following help:
+Run the program without arguments or with invalid arguments to get help:

 Usage: ./pgn2fen input_game.pgn move [w/b] [output_position.fen]